 DNAME has had a somewhat chequered history by being associated with the ill-fated A6 RR, but is now happily restored to its full glory in the Pantheon of RRs.
 DNAME functionality is defined in RFC 6672 (which also updates RFC 3363) DNAME causes all labels BELOW its owner-name - or expressed another way, anything with labels to the left of the owner-name - to be re-directed to another name.
-It is a potentially confusing yet powerful RR that should be used with extreme care.
+It is a potentially confusing, yet powerful, RR that should be used with extreme care.
 It is CNAME like, but while CNAME provides a single substitution (or aliasing) at the owner (left-hand) name of the associated CNAME RR, DNAME provides substitution (or aliasing) at all levels below the owner-name associated with the DNAME RR.
 Text explanations are almost useless, instead see the examples below which, hopefully, make the DNAME RR functionality more evident.
-The DNAME is already a pretty difficult RR to understand and master, if it used a wildcard (*) it could reasily create such a mess that even your mother could not fix it.
+The DNAME is already a pretty difficult RR to understand and master, if it is used with a wildcard (*) it could easily create such a mess that not even your mother could fix it.
 RFC 6672 wisely advises (due to certain DNSSEC quirks) against wildcard use without, sadly, expressly forbidding it.
 But first, the generic format:

 owner-name ttl class DNAME redirection-name us.example.com.
 IN DNAME example.net.

 The DNAME substitutes all names below those appearing in the lefthand name (owner-name) with the redirection-name (or alias if you prefer).
 The substituted name is then used to find the next record.
-This new name, like the CNAME, can be satified from within the zone or it may lie outside the zone (out-of-bailiwick) in which case it may return a referral (if it points to a subdomain in the zone) or simply returns the name in which case the resolver (recursive name server) has to requery using this new name.
+This new name, like the CNAME, can be satisfied from within the zone or it may lie outside the zone (out-of-bailiwick) in which case it may return a referral (if it points to a subdomain in the zone) or simply returns the name in which case the resolver (recursive name server) has to requery using this new name.

 Since every name modified by a DNAME could also be expressed as a single CNAME the server will return both the DNAME RR and a synthesized CNAME version.
 Since all resolvers are CNAME aware (CNAME dates from the earliest years of DNS - somewhere around the time dinosaurs walked the earth) but not all resolvers are DNAME aware, all resolvers will find something they like (DNAME or CNAME or both even) in the response.